-For our Small Business Financial Assistance Programs, we proposed assisted 2 businesses and creating a minimum of 3 jobs.
-While we only assisted 1 business, during monitoring of a business assisted in FY15, we were able to document 18 new jobs (15 FTE) for Bambolina.
+For our Small Business Financial Assistance Programs, we proposed assisted 2 businesses and creating a minimum of 2 jobs.
+While we only assisted 1 business.
+However, monitoring of two businesses assisted in FY1, we were able to document 8 new jobs (5 FTE).